openoms/bitcoin-tutorials/ssh_tunnel.md

 `$ sudo systemctl start autossh-tunnel`

 * The port forwarding with a reverse ssh-tunnel is now complete.
-You should be able access the of the host computer ports/services through the IP of the VPS.
+You should be able access the ports/services of the host computer through the IP of the VPS.

 ## Monitoring

 * Check if there are any errors on the host computer:
 `$ sudo journalctl -f -n 20  -u autossh-tunnel`

-* To check if a tunnel is running on the VPS:
+* To check if tunnel is active on the VPS:
 `$ netstat -tulpn`